 Enabling a VPN on your Android phone while connected to the Internet is necessary to keep your data safe and secure.

-Android makes it easy to create a VPN connection using either the built-in VPN features or by installing third-party VPN apps.
+Android makes it easy to create a VPN connection using either the built-in VPN features or by installing third-party VPN software.
 Learn how to set up a VPN on Android, how to use a VPN regularly on Android, and what we consider to be the best Android VPN apps.

 BTW, did you know that robotic bats exist?